SalesforceLabs/ActionPlans/README.md

 1. If it’s left unchecked, in the Action Plan Creation page the reminders will be initially disabled
 1. If it’s checked the reminders will be available.

-    -   User org Reminder settings: Go Personal Setup > My Personal Information > Reminders, if the option "By default, set reminder on Tasks to:" is checked then the selected time will be the default option for task template reminders.
+    -   User Reminder settings: Go Personal Setup > My Personal Information > Reminders, if the option "By default, set reminder on Tasks to:" is checked then the selected time will be the default option for task template reminders.
     -   User setting for Activity Object : Go App Setup> Feature Settings > Sales > Activity Settings, If "Enable Activity Reminders" is not checked, then reminders column will not be displayed in the Action Plan creation page.

 1. Comments - Comments supporting a task.